chalk/chalk/readme.md

 - `bgMagenta`
 - `bgCyan`
 - `bgWhite`
+- `bgBlackBright`
+- `bgRedBright`
+- `bgGreenBright`
+- `bgYellowBright`
+- `bgBlueBright`
+- `bgMagentaBright`
+- `bgCyanBright`
+- `bgWhiteBright`

-## 256/16 million (Truecolor) color support
+## 256 and Truecolor color support

-Chalk supports 256 colors and, when manually specified, [Truecolor (16 million colors)](https://gist.github.com/XVilka/8346728) on all supported terminal emulators.
+Chalk supports 256 colors and [Truecolor](https://gist.github.com/XVilka/8346728) (16 million colors) on supported terminal apps.

-Colors are downsampled from 16 million RGB values to an ANSI color format that is supported by the terminal emulator (or by specifying {level: n} as a chalk option).
+Colors are downsampled from 16 million RGB values to an ANSI color format that is supported by the terminal emulator (or by specifying `{level: n}` as a Chalk option).
 For example, Chalk configured to run at level 1 (basic color support) will downsample an RGB value of #FF0000 (red) to 31 (ANSI escape for red).

-Some examples:
+Examples:

 - `chalk.hex('#DEADED').underline('Hello, world!')`
 - `chalk.keyword('orange')('Some orange text')`